 But that turned out to be a real headache for the independent Samoans when it came to doing business with their most valuable trading partners, New Zealand and Australia.
 The line was redrawn for Samoa to make business dealings easier.
 American Samoa, with its economic interests more tied to the United States, stayed put on its traditional side of the line.

-That explains why Samoa will see 2019 a full day before American Samoa, even though they are ever so close.
+That explains why Samoa will see 2020 a full day before American Samoa, even though they are ever-so-close to each other.